morpho-org/morpho-optimizers/README.md

 - CI must pass.

 For smart contract reviews, a complete report must have been done, not just a reading of the changes in the code.
 This is very important as a simple change on one line of code can bring dramatic consequences on a smart contracts (bad copy/paste have already lead to hacks).
-For the guidelines on "How to review contracts and write a report?", you can follow this [link](https://abiding-machine-635.notion.site/Solidity-Guidelines-7c9a201413df47d6b72577374f93a697).
+For the guidelines on "How to review contracts and write a report?", you can follow this [link](https://morpho-labs.notion.site/How-to-do-a-Smart-Contract-Review-81d1dc692259463993cc7d81544767d1).

 By default, PR are rebased with `main` before merging to keep a clean historic of commits and the branch is deleted.

 ## Deploying a contract on a network

-You can run the following command to deploy Morpho's contracts on top of Aave on Polygon:
+You can run the following command to deploy Morpho's contracts for Aave on Polygon:

 ```
 yarn deploy:aave:polygon
 ```

 For the other commands, check the `package.json` file.

 ## Publishing and verifying a contract on Etherscan

-An etherscan API key is required to verify the contract and placed into your `.env` local file.
+An etherscan API key is required to verify the contract and placed into your `.env.local` file.
 The right arguments of the constructor of the smart contract to verify must be write inside `arguments.js`.
 Then you can run the following command to verify a contract:

 ```
 npx hardhat verify --network <network-name> --constructor-args scripts/arguments.js <contract-address>
 npx hardhat verify --network <network-name> --constructor-args scripts/arguments.js --contract contracts/Example.sol:ExampleContract <contract-address>
 ```

 The second is necessary if contracts with different names share the same ABI.